ITR090/docker-sample-node-nginx/README.md

 Sample docker project with nodejs and nginx. <br />

 How its works:<br />
-This repo is to dockerize nodejs app with nginx as a proxy, will have 3 instances of node server as a container.<br />
+This repo is to dockerize nodejs app with nginx as a Reverse Proxy & Load Balancer with NGINX, will have 3 instances of node server as a container.<br />

 Steps:<br />
 1- Downlod Docker desktop.<br />